dotwebstack/dotwebstack-framework/README.md

 # Deprecation notice:
-Since the beginning of this repo it has mainly been maintained by people working for ‘Het Kadaster’.
-Unfortunately it hasn’t been widely used as we hoped to.
-That has lead to the decision to stop maintaining this repo in its current public form.
-From this day forward, 14th January 2025, there will be no active support for this repo and the repo will be archived.
+Since the inception of this repository, it has primarily been maintained by people working at ‘Het Kadaster’.
+Unfortunately, it has not been used as widely as we had hoped.
+As a result, we have decided to stop maintaining this repository in its current public form.
+Starting from today, January 14, 2025, there will be no active support for this repository, and it will be archived.
 ## Documentation

 Documentation website: https://dotwebstack.org/dotwebstack-framework/